Trump beefs up travel ban on Iran, advises against travel to Italy, S. Korea in press conference

 “There’s no reason to panic at all.
 This is something that’s being handled professionally,” Mr. Trump said.

-Mr. Trump says he is not muzzling scientists like Anthony Fauci of the National Institutes of Health, and that Democrats who criticize his administration are launching a “hoax” but that the epidemic itself is real and serious.

-The new virus was discovered in China and causes an illness known as COVID-19 that is mild in many people but can cause respiratory distress, organ failure and death, especially in older persons or those with underlying medical conditions.
-It has sickened over 85,000 people around the globe and killed nearly 3,000.
+The coronavirus was discovered in China in December.
+It causes an illness known as COVID-19 that is mild in many people but can cause respiratory distress, organ failure and death, especially in older persons or those with underlying medical conditions.

 “It’s a tough one, but a lot of progress has been made,” Mr. Trump said.

+The president said he wants the Federal Reserve to “do its job” and step in to alleviate some of the economic shocks caused by the outbreak.

-Mr. Trump took credit for restriction travel from China a month ago, saying it averting more cases.
+Mr. Trump also took credit for restricting travel from China a month ago, saying it averting more cases.

+Mr. Trump addressed the nation one day after Pacific Coast states announced a cluster of infections without any known link to travel from hard-hit areas, meaning the Americans were infected in the community.

-The cases along the West Coast include an Oregonian who worked at an elementary school in the Portland area.
+The new cases include an Oregonian who worked at an elementary school in the Portland area.
 The school will be closed so it can be cleaned.

 Also, officials in California are tracking down contacts of a 65-year-old woman in Santa Clara, California, who tested positive without traveling to a hard-hit area.